 We have seen how the Windows Task Manager has evolved from Windows 3 to Windows 10 and also touched upon the new features which we could expect to see in the Windows 8/10 Task Manager, including the Heat Map.
 No doubt the task manager is one of the most used services on Windows.
 Viewing active applications, shutting down the non-responding applications, analyzing system performance and much more, task manager is used for all.

-Ryan Haveson, a group program manager, in a post on the Building Windows 8 blog stated that the team has assessed how the Task Manager is used by people currently and then redesigning it by focusing on optimizing for the most common scenarios.
+Ryan Haveson, a group program manager, in a post stated that the team has assessed how the Task Manager is used by people currently and then redesigning it by focusing on optimizing for the most common scenarios.

 One of the major advancements in the Task Manager is the ‘Heat Map’.
 A heat map is designed to display applications and processes that consume more resources than expected.
 Now you don’t have to check out the numbers and digits to make sure which application is running beyond the threshold.
 This is something I find more interesting.

-The telemetry data used to calculate the purpose of repeated usage of the task manager is used to check for the applications that needs attention.
+The telemetry data used to calculate the purpose of repeated usage of the Task Manager is used to check for the applications that need attention.

 Apart from this there are some important tasks it can do, and they are:

 - The nice thing about a heat map is that it allows you to monitor anomalies across multiple resources (network, disk, memory, and CPU utilization) all at the same time, without having to sort the data.
-Thus helps you diagnose and correct performance issues.
+This helps you diagnose and correct performance issues.